-Real Food on Campus (RFoC) offers fresh, healthy, and diverse options that are customized to meet your lifestyle needs.
-Our residential restaurant located on the first floor of the Baugh Center, is about more than your traditional all-you-can-eat dining program; it's about reinventing your entire residential dining experience.
+Baugh offers fresh, healthy, and diverse options that are customized to meet your lifestyle needs.
+Our residential restaurant, located on the first floor of the Baugh Center, is about more than your traditional all-you-can-eat dining program; it's about reinventing your entire residential dining experience.
 Our menu offerings include fresh produce, vegetarian options, breakfast waffles, exhibition cooking made-to-order, grill favorites, pizza and pasta, sandwiches, home-style options, and much much more!
-Utilize your all-you-care¬ to-eat meals per week/semester, cash, credit and debit cards and declining balance, all at the Baugh RFoC Residential Restaurant.
+Utilize your all-you-care-to-eat meals per week/semester, cash, credit and debit cards and declining balance, all at the Baugh Residential Restaurant.